amarriner/Login/README.md

-ONLYNEW
+LOGIN
-A plugin to TDSM that only allows new players
+A plugin to TDSM that restricts player logins in various ways
 author: amarriner